 Here you can copy and paste predefined styles from Snazzy Maps.
 In the example below I used the Blue Essence styling from Snazzy Maps.
 Some of the styles do not work correctly with the Static Image Map Type.

 The directions settings are used to display a route on your map, with waypoints between your starting point and destination.
 Please ensure you have enabled the Directions API in the Google APIs Dashboard.

 Begin by specifying the starting point and destination in the fields provided.

-Select the expected mode of travel using the drop down menu.
+Select the expected mode of travel using the drop-down menu.
 Options available include Driving, Walking, Bicycling and Transit.

 A waypoint is any location that you wish to be included in the travel route.
-A waypoint could be a point of interest or a stop over.
+A waypoint could be a point of interest or a stopover.
 Add a waypoint by clicking on the “Add” button under waypoints.
 Begin editing a waypoint by clicking on the dropdown arrow in the far right corner of that particular waypoint.

 Specify a waypoint location by typing the address in the location field provided.
 Waypoints will be indicated by a white dot on the map.